Digitally enabled therapies assessment criteria

 Overview

-Digitally Enabled Therapy (DET) products deliver a substantial portion of therapy online but are designed to be used with therapist assistance.
+Digitally Enabled Therapy (DET) products deliver a substantial portion of therapy online and are designed to be used with therapist assistance.
 The DET Assessment Criteria have been developed to provide assurance that DETs are suitable for use in NHS Talking Therapies for anxiety and depression services.
-The assessment criteria are now being piloted, with products being assessed against the criteria.
-The results of the pilot will be published in early 2024.

-This process will support services to have more confidence in the technologies they consider, select, commission and use locally with their patients.
-It will also support developers to design and deliver DET products which are well suited for use in NHS Talking Therapies services.
+This process gives services more confidence in the technologies they consider, select, commission and use locally with their patients.
+It also supports developers to design and deliver DET products which are well suited for use in NHS Talking Therapies services.

-In order to ensure that therapists are well equipped to work with digital, their training programmes have been updated to cover this new way of working.
+In order to ensure that therapists are well equipped to work with digital, training programmes for clinicians now include training in this way of working.

 Six products have now been assessed against the Digitally Enabled Therapies (DET) Assessment Criteria.
 The outcomes of these assessments are summarised below.
 The full assessment reports are available via the NHS Talking Therapies Futures platform or by emailing england.digital.iapt@nhs.net.